A de Finetti theorem for quantum causal structures: On the definition of extendibility

-denotes the Choi representation of the identity channel (and, as in the rest of this work, we order tensor factors according to $A^1,\dots,A^n$).
-Eq.~\eqref{idlecomb} represents a causally ordered process where the first site, $A^1$, receives the state $\rho$, and each site is linked to the next one through the identity map, in the order $A^1\prec\dots \prec A^n$.
+to denote the Choi representation of the identity channel (and, as in the rest of this work, we order tensor factors according to $A^1,\dots,A^n$).
+The idle process is a causally ordered process where the first site, $A^1$, receives the state $\rho$, and each site is linked to the next one through the identity map, in the order $A^1\prec\dots \prec A^n$.

 Now consider the symmetrised process